-Why should you be sad because Dolabella has been pronounced a public enemy?
 Why?
-Are you not aware that you yourself-by the fact of an enlistment having taken place all over Italy, and of the consuls being sent forth to war, and of Casar having received great honours, and of the garb of war having been assumed-have also been proncunced an enemy?
-And what reason is there, O you wicked man, for lamenting that Dolabella has been declared an enemy by the senate? a body which you indeed think of no consequence at all: but you make it your main object in waging war utterly to destroy the senate, and to make all the rest of those who are either virtuous or wealthy follow the fate of the highest order of all.
+Are you not aware that you yourself-by the fact of an enlistment having taken place all over Italy, and of the consuls being sent forth to war, and of Cæsar having received great honours, and of the garb of war having been assumed-have also been pronounced an enemy?
+And what reason is there, O you wicked man, for lamenting that Dolabella has been declared an enemy by the senate? a body which you indeed think of no consequence at all; but you make it your main object in waging war utterly to destroy the senate, and to make all the rest of those who are either virtuous or wealthy follow the fate of the highest order of all.
 But he calls him the son of a buffoon.
 As if that noble Roman knight the father of Trebonius were unknown to us.
 And does he venture to look down on any one because of the meanness of his birth, when he has himself children by Fadia?

 XI.
-"But it is the bitterest thing of all that you, O Aulus Hirtius, who have been distinguished by Cæsar's kindness, and who have been left by him in a condition which you wourself marvel at \ \ \ \"
+"But it is the bitterest thing of all that you, O Aulus Hirtius, who have been distinguished by Cæsar's kindness, and who have been left by him in a condition which you yourself marvel at.
+NA "